 The childcare sector is a unique industry to buy into.
-Working with children takes a very specific personality and skill set to be successful at not just turning a profit but also building trust with the parents and children you’re interacting with on a daily basis.
+Working with children takes a very specific personality and skill set to be successful for turning profit and building trust with parents and children you’re interacting with on a daily basis.

-Once you’ve decided you’re up for the responsibility of caring for the little munchkins, here are some things to consider as you navigate the buying process.
+If you’ve decided you’re up for the responsibility of caring for little munchkins, here are some things to consider before buying your existing childcare centre.

 Education and qualifications

-Financial requirements will vary considerably depending on location and size, and if you buy a pre-existing facility or a franchise.
+Financial requirements will vary considerably depending on location and size of the childcare centre, and if you buy an existing facility or a franchise.
 There are pros and cons for each option, but regardless of your decision, the budget can range anywhere from $200,000 to upwards of $10 million.

 First, decide what type of childcare centre you’d like to purchase: an independent site or a franchise.
-Is your primary interest in creating your own business, or would you prefer to buy a franchise with a well-established company?
+Is your primary interest to create your own business, or would you prefer to buy a franchise with an established business model?

 - Advantages of a pre-existing independent facility: Staff, children, and processes are already established.
-The majority of the hard work has been done, and all you really need to do is maintain it; however, you’re free to make any changes as you please.
+The majority of the hard work has been done, and you'll need to maintain the business's growth.
+You’re free to make any changes as you please.

-- Advantages of a franchise: Although you’ll be required to give the franchise a percentage of your profits and to adhere to their standards, you’ll receive a tremendous amount of support from them with regard to documentation, policies, and procedures.
+- Advantages of a franchise: Although you’ll be required to give the franchise a percentage of your profits and adhere to their standards, you’ll receive a tremendous amount of support from them regarding documentation, policies, training, and procedures.

 The ideal location

-Ideally, your centre should be located in a family-orientated suburb, near a primary school, or by businesses with employees who might need childcare.
+Ideally, your centre should be located in a family-orientated suburb, near a primary school, or near businesses with employees who might need childcare.

 Take time to consider all your options, and be strategic when choosing your location.
-A thorough understanding of the surrounding community will enable you to develop an ongoing marketing plan that will help you achieve your enrolment goals.
+A thorough understanding of the surrounding community will help you develop an ongoing marketing plan that will help you achieve your enrolment goals.

 Next, if you decide to purchase an existing establishment, you will need to conduct